pegdwende1/terraform-simple-project-with-alb-igw/README.md

 ## Project setup

-1. Download and install terraform from github to your machine
+1. Download and install terraform from to your machine

 2. Clone the repo